cycle/docs/docs/en/advanced/persist-repository.md

 # Persisting Repositories

 By default ORM design, the Repository object is used only for Select logic (read-only).
-Write operations are controlled via EntityManager
-(entity -> entity manager -> mapper -> command -> storage).
+Write operations are controlled via EntityManager (entity -> entity manager -> mapper -> command -> storage).

 However, it is possible to safely add a `save` or `delete` method to your repositories to avoid usage of transactions in the application code.

-## Use Repositories with EntityManager
+## Use Repositories with entity manager

 We can create a simple `save` method in the Repository, which will save the entity's current state and it's loaded relations or entity only.
 In order to do that we have to create an Entity manager inside our object:

 ```php
 use Cycle\ORM\Select;